cicovic-andrija/koi/README.md

 ```bash
 KOIPOND_MODE=dev go run main.go
 ```

-> TCP port in dev mode is 8072.
+> TCP port in dev mode is hard-coded to 8072.

 ### Run in production